isaacthetroll/Isaac_BlueStampPortfolio/index.md

 # IoT Air Pollution Monitor
-An Air Pollution Monitor that uses the IoT service, Adafruit IO, in order to store air quality data.
-This monitor uses CircuitPython to track air quality, with the sensor.
+An Air Pollution Monitor that uses the API, Adafruit IO, in order to store air quality data and other things about the air.
+This monitor uses CircuitPython to track air quality with the sensor.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|